synthreason-source/physics/window_vision.md

 Summarize the key idea: quantum dots as an optically addressable layer that writes an image into the local electromagnetic boundary conditions of a microwave metasurface, enabling image transfer between visible and RF domains.
 Emphasize novelty (cross‑spectral image modulation) and future work (higher resolution, quantum regime, structured single‑photon RF/optical fields).

-***

-If you’d like, I can next:

-- Draft a full introduction section in “paper prose” you could almost drop into a manuscript, or
-- Help you formalize the theory with a simple model (Bloch‑type for QDs + cavity model for the metasurface) and suggested equations.
 <span style="display:none">[^1][^10][^2][^3][^4][^5][^6][^7][^8][^9]</span>

 <div align="center">⁂</div>